nealeav0/The_Buyout/README.md

-# Team Serendipity: CS354p Final Project
+# Team Serendipity: The Buyout
-##### Welcome to our **Final Game Project**!
+##### Welcome to our **Final Game Project**: _**The Buyout**_!
 Our finalized, working code is stored on our `codefreeze` branch.

-Our _**Alpha Report**_ can be found here: https://docs.google.com/document/d/1JS10h2ct08d1U--IQM-fSsFgsuIOpkfjNbIW_d2dNGE/edit?usp=sharing
+Our Alpha Report can be found here: https://docs.google.com/document/d/1JS10h2ct08d1U--IQM-fSsFgsuIOpkfjNbIW_d2dNGE/edit?usp=sharing

-## Game Objective Summary (Current Implementation)
+## Game Objective Summary
-Our game is a 3d traditional turn-based RPG with emphasis on our party-based combat system.

-In the overworld, the player explores dungeons.
-When they comes into range with an Enemy (currently a cube), we switch into the Battle mode.
-When the player escapes or the round ends (either the player or the enemy dies), they are transported back into the overworld.
+A transcript of the dialogue can be found here: https://docs.google.com/document/d/1T4mgx-ijddAEV-dop8nFy1PdC_i_rgj1C3YNNTaEths/edit?usp=sharing

 ### Player Controls
 | Key | Action |